-Khatamkari with more than 700-year antiquity is among Iran’s artistic heritage.
+Khatamkari, with more than 700-year antiquity, is among Iran’s artistic heritage.
 This Persian art is still practiced in Shiraz, Isfahan, and Tehran.
-So you can buy Khatam handicrafts as Iranian souvenirs in the vakil bazaar of Shiraz, Qeysarieh Bazarr of Isfahan, and Tehran grand bazaar.
+So you can buy Khatam handicrafts as Iranian souvenirs in the vakil Bazaar of Shiraz, Qeysarieh Bazaar of Isfahan, and Tehran Grand Bazaar.
 Notably, the Shirazi Khatam is more complicated and beautiful and, as a result, more expensive than Isfahani Khatam.

 How to Recognize a High-quality Persian Khatam

 First of all, please note that Khatamkari is hard; hundreds of pieces of metal, bone, ivory, and wood are laid side by side on a small surface.
 Hence, the smaller pieces result in a higher price of this handicraft.
 However, there are many low-quality Khatmakari in the market, and it is not easy to tell them from the original ones.
 Here, we offer some points for recognizing a high-quality Khatam Kari.

 Pay Attention to the Patterns and Designs